 We have further shown that, even in the case when the quantum particle is evolving dynamically, we can find a quantum reference frame transformation to the freely-falling frame of the particle, such that the metric looks locally minkowskian, both in a classical curved spacetime and in a superposition thereof along the entire trajectory of the particle.

-In our work, we have considered a superposition of classical manifolds, and we have shown that, in a Quantum Locally Inertial Frame, different manifolds can be suitably identified to a single Minkowski metric structure.
+In our work, we have considered a superposition of classical manifolds, and we have shown that, in a Quantum Locally Inertial Frame, different manifolds can be suitably identified, locally, to a single Minkowski metric structure.
+Our approach has the advantage that it enables us to take the ``internal'' perspective of a quantum particle.
+In future work, this feature will be used to describe the gravitational field in a region, and not only locally at the origin of the Quantum Locally Inertial Frame.
 This result suggests that the partition into manifolds is not a perspective-independent feature, but it depends on the quantum reference frame.
 A consequence of this fact is that it is not necessary to consider a far-away observer to have a description that is not influenced, locally, by the quantum superposition of spacetime structures: it is always possible to define a local quantum reference frame in which the metric decouples, locally, from all other physical systems.
 In this sense, any Quantum Locally Inertial Frame associated to a physical system satisfies this requirement.
 A similar result was derived in Ref.~\cite{castro2020quantum} for clocks which get entangled via the gravitational interaction.
 In that case, however, the full metric structure of the theory was not considered.